leonore/leonore.github.io/about.md

 permalink: /about/
 ---

-Computing Science student @ University of Glasgow, football enthusiast, intern in finance in London (??), moreso interested in design-y things
+Computing Science student @ University of Glasgow, somehow intern in finance in London, like design things and football